nstoff/RRST_FND/README.md

  date: 	4 October 2024
  author: 	Natascha Stoffel

-This git hub repository entails the data, scripts and output for the project "Respiratory Sensitivity in Functional Neurological Disorders - a multi center study" - Stoffel & Sojka, Gninenko, Terranova, Aybek
+This git hub repository entails the data, scripts and output for the project "Respiratory Sensitivity in Functional Neurological Disorders" - Stoffel & Sojka, Gninenko, Terranova, Aybek

 The original RRST device was built and published by Nikolova et al 2019